darrida-old/chromeos_jupyter_for_userland/README.md

-# ChromeOS Jupyter for UserLAnd
+# Jupyter for UserLAnd on ChromeOS

 As a Jupyter Notebook/Lab user and a Samsung Chromebook Pro owner I've spent a lot of time trying to figure out a method to use a local install of Jupyter without resorting to the Developer Mode.
 I've put a lot of time into fighting with Termux (which is a great platform), experimenting with various cloud-hosted solutions, and broke down and enabled Dev Mode several times (and always returned).
 To be honest, I'm not sure how many hours I've racked up in this single pursuit.